 Concept differentiation

 By differentiating between concepts to deduce the visitor's intent, products can be ranked with that in mind.
-For example, a visitor searching for "light blue" is more likely searching for a garment in a light shade of blue, rather than a blue light, or a lightweight blue garment.
+For example, a visitor searching for "light blue" is more likely searching for a garment in a light shade of blue, rather than a blue light or a lightweight blue garment.

 Intelligent prefix search

 With regular prefix search, the visitor always gets an expanded view of the search phrase.
-For example a search for "blue sh" might result in blue shorts, shirts, shirt dresses, and so on.
-This is great in many cases but can also mean that some irrelevant results are mixed in.
+For example, a search for "blue sh" might result in blue shorts, shirts, shirt dresses, and so on.
+This is useful in many cases but can also mean that some irrelevant results are mixed in.
 With intelligent prefix search, results not matching the perceived visitor intent can be buried or even omitted.

 Search result expansion